Helene Haack Allen.

-In 1910, Helene Haack traveled from Wisconsin to Fort Summer to visit her brother.
-She decided to stay in New Mexico, first in Belen and then in 1912 she moved to Fort Summer.
-As a result of a horse accident in which Helene broke her arm, she met and, in 1913 married, John Allen.
-The couple had three children and operated a number of businesses until John died in 1945.
-They opened one of Fort Summer’s earliest drug stores, operated the village’s waterworks, acquired land, ran farms, had a mortuary, and operated the village’s Zia Theater.
-In addition, Helene established the first museum about Billy the Kid that her son operated for a few years before his death.
+As a young woman, Helene Haack traveled from Wisconsin to Fort Sumner to visit her brother in 1910 and decided to stay in New Mexico, first in Belen and then Ft.
+Sumner, where she moved in 1912.
+As a result of a horse accident, she met and, in 1913 married, John Allen.
+The couple had three children and operated a number of businesses until John’s death in 1945.
+Together they opened one of Fort Sumner’s earliest drug stores, operated the village waterworks, acquired land, ran farms, had a mortuary, and operated the village’s Zia Theater.
+She also established the first Billy the Kid museum on property they had purchased, the site of the “Old Fort,” the housing for U.S. troops responsible for overseeing the Bosque Redondo Reservation from 1863 to 1868.

-While active in many community activities, Helene Haack Allen’s most endearing contribution to the village of Fort Summer was her generous donation to the town of the land that contained her museum and the ruins of the fort.
-This property initially was developed into Old Fort Park and, when the village turned some of the land over to the State of New Mexico, it became the site of a New Mexico State Monument and, more recently, The Bosque Redondo Memorial Museum.
-The two state institutions commemorate the area’s ranching history, range wars, and a fitting remembrance to the Navajo and Mescalero Apache Indians who were forced onto a reservation at the site.
+Allen’s property was initially developed into Old Fort Park.
+When the village gave a portion of the land to the State of New Mexico, it became the site of a New Mexico State Monument, the Fort Sumner Historic Site, and, more recently, The Bosque Redondo Memorial Museum.
+The two state institutions commemorate the area’s ranching history and range wars, and serve as a fitting remembrance to the Navajo and Mescalero Apache Indians who were forced to live together on a reservation at the site from 1863 to 1868.

-Helene Haack Allen’s love of place and appreciation of history is the basis for Fort Summer’s status as an important historical destination point, for its tasteful and sensitive presentation of a non-to-pleasant history that needed to be preserved.
+Helene Haack Allen’s love of place and appreciation of history became the basis for Fort Sumner’s status today as an important historical destination, for its tasteful and sensitive presentation of a tragic event that is now preserved for future generations to understand and learn from.

 Allen Sparks, Ft.
 Sumner Museum Living Water.
 Bob Parsons.

-Bob Parson, edit., Our Mid-Pecos History: Living Water; The Families & Events – From Fort to Future, (Mid-Pecos Historical Foundation, n.d.), 31-32.
+Bob Parson, edit., Our Mid-Pecos History: Living Water; The Families & Events – From Fort to Future.
+Mid-Pecos Historical Foundation, n.d., pp. 31-32.